Vandivier/arias-tale-rpg/docs/narrative/arc-christina.md

 "Override."
 Dr. Hayes interrupted.
 "Allocate all resources immediately."
 The steps down the hall grew closer.
 Her prototype buzzed.

 "Welcome to Evergreen, Raeve!"
-Christina - now Raeve, felt a chill go down her spine.
+Christina - now Raeve, felt a chill go down her spine at the recognition of the login confirmation message.

 "This game?
 I haven't played this in a decade," she thought.
 She heard a whisper in an odd and different tone.
 "Task completed.
 Consciousnesses have been transferred to Evergreen, the open-source virtual game environment.
 Estimated success rate: 90-99% of conscious advanced intelligence in the solar system."